 - Secure service to service communication

-In, Service Mesh model, each of Microservice will have a companion proxy sidecar.
+In, Service Mesh model, each Microservice will have a companion proxy sidecar.
 Sidecar gets attached to the parent application and provides supporting features for the application.
 The sidecar also shares the same life cycle as the parent application, is created, and retired alongside the parent.

 Key Use Cases for Service Mesh

 - Service discovery: Service mesh provides service-level visibility and telemetry, which helps enterprises with service inventory information and dependency analysis.

 - Operation reliability: Metrics data from service mesh allows you to see how your services are performing, for example, how long did it take it to respond to service requests, how much resource it is using, etc., This data is useful to detect the issues & correct them.

 - Traffic governance: With service mesh, you can configure the mesh network to perform fine-grained traffic management policies without going back and changing the application.
 This includes all ingress and egress traffic to and from the mesh.

 - Access control: With service mesh, you can assign a policy that a service request can only be granted based on the location where the request came can only succeed if the requester passes the health check.

 - Secure service-to-service communications: You can enforce mutual TLS for service-to-service communications for all your service in the mesh.
 Also, you can enforce service-level authentication using either TLS or JSON Web Tokens.

 Currently, the service mesh is being offered by Linkerd, Istio, and Conduit providers.
-A service mesh is ideally for multi-cloud scenarios since it offers a single abstraction layer that obscures the specifics of the underlying cloud.
+A service mesh is ideal for multi-cloud scenarios since it offers a single abstraction layer that obscures the specifics of the underlying cloud.
 Enterprises can set policies with the service mesh, and have them enforced across different cloud providers.